 At very high flows, river flow may overtop the fish screens and associated decks of the intakes.
 At this point, water spills into the forebay behind the screens.
 Juvenile salmonids, including winter-run Chinook salmon, entering the forebays in the streamflow overtopping the inundated fish screen structures could be stranded once the stream flows have receded.
-At the Hamilton City intake, the deck above the fish screens (elevation 154.8 feet NAVD 88) is overtopped at streamflows greater than approximately 100,000 cfs, as occurred in February 2017 (Figure GCID_overtop).
+At the Hamilton City intake, the deck above the fish screens (elevation 154.8 feet NAVD 88) is overtopped at streamflows greater than approximately 100,000 cfs, as occurred in February 2017 (Figure 11-11).
 At the Red Bluff intake, the top of the deck is at a similar elevation to the 100-year flood flow (220,000 cfs), so that overtopping would be rare.
-The portion of the water column that exceeds the elevation of the top of the decks is small relative to the total water column, suggesting that only a limited portion of juvenile winter-run Chinook salmon in the upper water column may be susceptible .
-Of those juvenile salmon that are susceptible, the turbulence caused by the water passing over the decks (Figure GCID_overtop) may trigger an avoidance response to swim away from the overtopping area.
-Although overtopping can occur at the Red Bluff and Hamilton City intakes, these are relatively infrequent events that occur under existing conditions and would not be changed by the alternatives.
-Stranding behind screens would be monitored at the Red Bluff and Hamilton City intakes (see Appendix 2D).
+The portion of the water column that exceeds the elevation of the top of the decks is small relative to the total water column, suggesting that only a limited portion of juvenile winter-run Chinook salmon in the upper water column may be susceptible given their typical vertical distribution (see discussion above in Distribution in River Channel—Screen Exposure).
+Of those juvenile salmon that are susceptible, the turbulence caused by the water passing over the decks (Figure 11-11) may trigger an avoidance response to swim away from the overtopping area.
+Although overtopping can occur at the Red Bluff and Hamilton City intakes, these are relatively infrequent events (e.g., approximately once per 100 years at Red Bluff) that occur under existing conditions and would not be changed by Alternatives 1, 2, and 3.
+Stranding behind screens would be monitored at the Red Bluff and Hamilton City intakes (Appendix 2D).